 Hello!
 I’m so glad you’re here – thanks for stopping by.

-I’m married to J and we have two boys, age six and three, with global developmental delay and hypermobility.
+I’m married to J and we have two boys, age seven and five, with global developmental delay and hypermobility.
 The eldest was recently diagnosed with autism.

 OUR STORY SO FAR…